CVWRSM/wrims/README.build-eclipse.md

 ```

 > [!WARNING]
-> If you don't set the cvmUserId and cvmPassword in your Gradle.properties file, you will get errors
+> If you don't set the cvmUserId and cvmPassword in your gradle.properties file, you will get errors
 > when you load the project into Eclipse.
 If that happens, you'll need to set the missing parameters in your gradle.properties file.
 > Then remove and re-import the project to eclipse to clear the errors and load correctly.
+> Make sure your gradle.properties file is in the correct location under your user directory and not a .txt file.

 ## 1. Pull Source from GitHub & build the project
 - Clone the repository to your local machine.